Last Updated on October 1, 2020

 North Carolina Museum of Art

-The North Carolina Museum of Art is one of our favorite ways to enjoy a morning in Raleigh.
+The North Carolina Museum of Art is one of our favorite ways to enjoy a weekend in Raleigh, especially during mornings.
 Its beautiful Ann and Jim Goodnight Museum Park connects to the Capital Area Greenway and is one of our favorite ways to spend a weekend morning.

 Their stunning and expansive free permanent collection has been complemented over the years by captivating guest exhibits such as Frieda + Diego, Scott Avett, and Ansel Adams.